"The goth aesthetic has taken over the art world."

 Folks interested in attending will want to pick up their tickets now.
 Discounts are rewarded to the bravest of guests.

-"Dancing in the Dark: The Art F City Goth Benefit" will be held from 6:00 PM to 10:00 PM on Tuesday, April 18 at Collapsable Hole, 55 Bethune Street, New York, NY.
+"Dancing in the Dark: The Art F City Goth Benefit" will be held from 6:00 PM to 10:00 PM on Tuesday, April 18 at Collapsable Hole, 55 Bethune Street, NY, NY.